vtex/shoreline/packages/admin-ui-docs/docs/components/center.md

 ### Centralized

-Put any child element inside it, give it any `width` and/or `height`, it will ensure the child is centered.
+To ensure the child is centered, put any child element inside it and give it any `width` and/or `height`.

 ```jsx live
 <Center